Saweetie, Haddish lead Grammys red carpet in pink, sparkle

 Lady Gaga chose classic Hollywood in black-and-white velvet Armani Prive.
 She dripped in Tiffany & Co. diamonds that included a short statement necklace as she hit the carpet just before the televised awards.
 Her hair was swept into an updo.

-Haddish stunned in a fitted one-shoulder gown, and Carrie Underwood went full ballgown with sparkle in the top with sash and a full skirt of sunset orange.
+Carrie Underwood went full ball gown with sparkle in the top with sash and a full skirt of sunset orange.
 Mickey Guyton rocked an ombre long-sleeve silver and gold fringe flapper sparkle dress by Ashish, shimmying for the cameras.

 “I’m finally morphing into Elton John, which is my dream,” she said.